varachit/graphql-express/README.md

 # Apollo Sever Express and GraphQL
-This project contains the implementation of the Apollo Express Server with GraphQL and the following specific topic:
+This project contains the implementation of the Apollo Express Server with GraphQL and the following specific topics:
 - GraphQL Query, Mutation and Subscription
 - GraphQL Data Validation at Schema Level using GraphQL Directive